-Marie Forleo is one of my favorite business bloggers.
+Marie Forleo has been a longtime favorite of mine.
 There’s no denying her unique style.
 From her website design to quality videos and viral reach, it’s evident that Marie has found her rhythm and voice.

 So, how can you find yours?
 It’s not as hard as you might think.